-A week before Christmas of 1967 I received my midterm report card from Our Lord’s Health High School.
+A week before Christmas of 1967 I received my midterm report card from Our Lord’s Health High School on the South Shore of Boston.
 Having a stutter and stammer I had been expecting worst, however Bruder Karl had graciously passed me with a D+ in German.
-He loved that I read the poetry of Rilke.
-Brother Valentine had seen no merit in my learning and failed me in religion.
+He loved that I read Rilke's poetry.
+Brother Valentine had seen no merit in my reciting verses from Virgil's "Aeneid" and failed me in religion.
+I was going to lose my full scholarship.

 “Sorry.”
 I showed my mother the report card in the kitchen.
 My brothers and sisters were in the den watching TV.